VeerMuchandi/InnerLoopDev/NodeJsInnerLoopSetup.md

 The application opens up in a new browser tab and a simple greeting is displayed

 ```
-{"message":"Hello World!!"}
+{"message":"Greetings from Node"}
 ```

 ## Test Hot Reloading

 Navigate to `src/index.js`.
-Edit the code the greeting message to `'Greetings from Node!'`
+Edit the code the greeting message to `'Hello from Node'`

 Notice immediately that in the `Output` window, `Kubernetes: Run/Debug` view, the watcher syncs the updated files with the container in Kubernetes